tobiasmaatita/project/README.md

 #### Layout

 ##### Webpage
-The visualizations will be presented on a webpage.
-This website will hold both text and visualizations like world maps and graphs, probably line graphs showing a development throughout a certain time period.
+The visualisations will be presented on a webpage.
+This website will hold both text and visualisations like world maps and graphs, probably line graphs showing a development throughout a certain time period.
 Visual sketches can be found in the `doc` folder.

 ##### Map 1 (MVP)